LowLevel73/seo-fuzzy-match/README.md

    python seo-fuzzy-match.py
    ```
 2. Select the old and new website data files when prompted.
-3. Choose the columns for URLs and text features for both old and new datasets.
+3. Choose the column indices for URLs in both the old and new datasets.
+4. Select the column indices for text features to compare.
+You can select multiple columns by separating them with commas (e.g., 1,2,3).
-4. (Optional) Select a source URL file to limit the URLs considered in the old website.
+5. (Optional) Select a source URL text file to limit the URLs considered in the old website.
+The file should contain one URL per line.

 The script will output a CSV file (`url_mapping.csv`) with the old URLs, new URLs, and a similarity score, indicating the best URL matches.

+### Choosing the Best Features

+When selecting columns for text features, consider the following:

+* The columns you select should contain *unique* data that can help the tool identify specific resources.
+Good candidates include page titles, meta descriptions, product SKUs, or other distinctive content.
+* Prioritize data that *has not changed* between the old and new websites.
+* Even if a column’s content isn’t fully unique, it can still be useful in combination with other columns to identify resources effectively.

 ## Changelog